Homeland for the Jewish people: History (1917–1948)

-Founding of the State
+Founding of the State of Israel

+The State of Israel was finally established on 14 May 1948 with the Israeli Declaration of Independence.

 The concept of a national homeland for the Jewish people in the British Mandate of Palestine was enshrined in Israeli national policy and reflected in many of Israel's public and national institutions.
-The concept was expressed in the Declaration of the Establishment of the State of Israel on 14 May 1948 and given concrete expression in the Law of Return, passed by the Knesset on 5 July 1950, which declared: "Every Jew has the right to come to this country as an oleh."
-This was extended in 1970 to include non-Jews with a Jewish grandparent, and their spouses.
-These declarations were widely condemned and considered racist by Palestinians.
+The concept was expressed in the Israeli Declaration of Independence on 14 May 1948 and given concrete expression in the Law of Return, passed by the Knesset on 5 July 1950, which declared: "Every Jew has the right to come to this country as an oleh."

-While nowadays the concept of a Jewish homeland almost always means the State of Israel under some variation of its current borders, in the course of Jewish history after ancient Israel and Judah there have been other proposals.
-While some of those have come into existence, others never came to be implemented.